HOKA Hackney Moves · 14 – 17 May 2026 · East London · Half Marathon · Together We Move

 Help Desk

 For race pack queries or event questions, visit the Help Desk in the village.
-Volunteers in red 'Here To Help' hi-vis vests are also available throughout.
+Volunteers in 'Here To Help' high-vis vests are also available throughout.

 Multi-Faith Prayer Area